 Prior to carrying out any work in the Corridor Controlled Lands, the Developer shall submit to Metrolinx, Safety, Quality and Risk Assessment work plans for carrying out specified scope of either intrusive or non-intrusive investigative Works that includes a task-specific safety, quality and risk assessment for each task.
 These plans will be discussed with the Developer at the Pre-Application meeting and the level of detail required will depend on the scale, complexity and expected impact on the transit project.
-Metrolinx may, in its sole discretion, conduct its own task-specific safety, quality and risk assessment in respect of any work plan submitted if Metrolinx is not satisfied with the Developer's task-specific assessments.
+Metrolinx may, in its sole discretion, conduct its own task-specific safety, quality and risk assessments.
 The level of detail required for each of these work plans shall be scaled to the level of complexity of the Developer's Project.

-(n) Site Reviews, Construction Monitoring, and Communications Plans
+(o) Site Reviews, Construction Monitoring, and Communications Plans

-In accordance with these Guidelines as Section 3.5, Stage 4: Inspection, Reporting, and Corridor Development Permit Enforcement, Metrolinx shall be entitled to meet with Developer representatives, request information, obtain construction schedules, review construction submissions that have the potential to impact a Priority Transit Project, and review construction as the work progresses to ensure the Project is being constructed in accordance with the construction management plan, Corridor Development permit, and terms and conditions of Metrolinx Agreements.
+In accordance with these Guidelines (Section 3.5) Stage 4: Inspection, Reporting, and Corridor Development Permit Enforcement, Metrolinx shall be entitled to meet with Developer representatives, request information, obtain construction schedules, review construction submissions that have the potential to impact a Priority Transit Project, and review construction as the work progresses to ensure the Project is being constructed in accordance with the Construction Management Plan, Corridor Development Permit, and terms and conditions of Metrolinx Agreements.
 The Developer shall co-operate with Metrolinx by providing access to the site and assistance in such inspections.

-For aspects of the Developer's Project that are expected to have an impact on a Priority Transit Project, the Developer shall provide Metrolinx advance notice any Developer site/construction meetings where impacts on Metrolinx are to be discussed, and shall provide meeting minutes of such meetings to Metrolinx within 5 Business Days of the meeting.
+For aspects of the Developer's Project that are expected to have an impact on a Priority Transit Project, the Developer shall provide Metrolinx advance notice of any Developer site/construction meetings where impacts on Metrolinx are to be discussed and shall provide meeting minutes of such meetings to Metrolinx within 5 Business Days of the meeting.

 The Developer shall prepare and submit to Metrolinx a monthly project report; details and requirements for this report shall be part of the conditions of the Corridor Development Permit and shall depend on the size, complexity, and level of impact on the transit project.
-Typical reporting requirements include summarizing project-progress, status of Permit conditions, a three-week look-ahead schedule, updated construction schedule, and where appropriate, photographic evidence that certain Permit conditions have been satisfied.
+Typical reporting requirements include summarizing projectprogress, status of Permit conditions, a three-week look-ahead schedule, updated construction schedule, and where appropriate, photographic evidence that certain Permit conditions have been satisfied.

-(o) Project Close-Out and As-Built/Record Drawings
+(p) Project Close-Out and As-Built/Record Drawing Submission

-Developer shall advise Metrolinx in writing once all engineering/field support, interface functions, and project construction impacting Metrolinx is complete, and ensure all Developer obligations associated with the Corridor Development Permit have been met, including any potential financial obligations, such as fines/fees related to a stopwork order that may have previously been imposed.
+Developer shall advise Metrolinx in writing once all engineering/field support, interface functions, and project construction impacting Metrolinx is complete, and ensure all Developer obligations associated with the Corridor Development Permit have been met, including any potential financial obligations, such as fines/fees related to a stop-work order that may have previously been imposed.